intri-in/manage-my-damn-life-nextjs/COMMITMESSAGE.md

-- Fixed build errors in LabelListforTask
+- Fixed filter not showing any output incase the user has no filters.